murkl/arch-os/runtime/README.md

 Deliberately not an expression language.
-Three tokens cover every guard an installer needs, they read as a sentence, and they are checked against the declared variables when the tree is opened — so a renamed variable is a message at startup, never a task that silently never runs.
+Three tokens cover every guard an installer needs, they read as a sentence, and they are checked against the declared variables when the tree is opened, so a renamed variable is a message at startup, never a task that silently never runs.
 There is no `or`: a row that belongs under two unrelated circumstances is two rows.